ropsii/ropsii/README.md

 I’m a Portugal-based designer.
 My interest is in building software that is ethical, meaningful, useful and accessible.

 I’m currently on sabbatical.
 In past I was involved with various technology companies.
-Last I lead product design at [Semaphore CI](https://semaphoreci.com), a tool for developers.
+Last I led product design at [Semaphore CI](https://semaphoreci.com), a tool for developers.

 I tweet from [@ropsii](https://twitter.com/ropsii).
 Sometimes I write about design and making software: